udecode/plate/.github/PULL_REQUEST_TEMPLATE.md

 Adding a changeset using `yarn changeset` is required if you've modified a source file in `packages`.
 Please be brief and descriptive.
-For breaking changes, use a major changset.
+For breaking changes, use a major changeset.
 For new features, use a minor changeset.
 For bug fixes, use a patch changeset.

 Changes to component files inside `apps/www/src/registry` don't require a